mwbowers/mwbowers.github.io/manuals/datagate/on-sql-server/dg-on-sql-server-overview.md

 ![System Value Supportsmultimember](images/system-value-supportsmultimember.jpg)

-[^1]: The DataGate Server implementation for MS SQL Server runs as a multi-threaded Windows system service (dgServer.exe); this service executes on the same machine where the SQL Server instance is running.  dgServer.exe is an unmanaged C++ program that uses SqlOleDB to access SQL Server data and schema.
+[^1]: The DataGate server implementation for MS SQL Server, DataGate for SQL Server, runs as a multi-threaded Windows system service (dgServer.exe); this service executes on the same machine where the SQL Server instance is running.  dgServer.exe is an unmanaged C++ program that uses SqlOleDB to access SQL Server data and schema.
 Each DataGate Client connection results in two OLEDB session connections from the DataGate Server to SQL Server.
 These connections can stay open throughout the day doing select, update, delete and insert operations.
 The OLEDB connections close when the application closes the DataGate connection.